mklrm/gcp-testing/README.md

-# terraform-testing
+# Testing and learning things related to Google Cloud Platform and
-Testing and learning Terraform
+Such as Terraform and Ansible